Lubomír Beneš: Awards and prizes

 His films won several prizes abroad and at home.
-The King and the Dwarf (Král a skřítek) won several prizes, including The Silver Carnation at the Sitges Film Festival, Silver in the Odessa International Film Festival, and the Silver Mikeldi in Bilbao.
+The King and the Dwarf (Král a skřítek) won several prizes, including The Silver Carnation at the Sitges Film Festival, Silver in the Odesa International Film Festival, and the Silver Mikeldi in Bilbao.
 The Record Player (Gramofon) from ...A je to! won the Prize for the Best Film for Children at the 6th festival in Espinho, Portugal.
 Uneven Fight (Nerovný souboj) won the Main prize at the Vancouver Film Festival.
 With a Smile (S úsměvem) won the main prize, Golden Dancer, in Huesca.

 The 38th Pat & Mat episode, The Cyclists (Cyklisti), animated by Alfons Mensdorff-Pouilly, participated in the "Annecy '93" (Annecy, France) animation festival competition, and was invited to a number of other international festivals.
 The Cyclists was also included in the selection "The Best of Annecy '93" by Cinémathèque Québécoise (Montreal), Museum of Fine Arts (Boston), Pacific Film Archive (Berkeley), Museum of Modern Art (New York City) and presented by these institutions in their autumn 1993 show.

 The 44th Pat & Mat episode, The Billiards (Kulečník), animated by František Váša, was selected for the "Annecy '95" competition, and invited to many other international film festivals.
 The Billiards won two prizes at the World Animation Celebration in Agoura, California, in March 1997: 1st prize, Best Animation for a Daytime TV Series and 2nd prize, Best Stop Motion Professional Animation.

 Personal life

 Beneš lived in Roztoky, near Prague.
-He was married with his wife Vera Smetanova-Benesova, and had a son and daughter.
+He was married to his wife Vera Smetanova-Benesova, and had a son and daughter.
 His son Marek is the current director of the Pat & Mat series.